Douglas Edwards: Legacy and accolades

-Many of Edwards' early CBS radio and televised newscasts are preserved, including his World War II anchoring of World News Today, broadcasts on D-Day, and his coverage of the sinking of the Andrea Doria, all of which serve as important historical records of that period and of those events.
+Many of Edwards' early CBS radio and televised newscasts are preserved, including his World War II anchoring of World News Today, broadcasts on D-Day, and his coverage of the sinking of the Andrea Doria.

 Edwards anchored the live five-minute segment The CBS Afternoon News five afternoons a week between 1962 and 1966.
 He began the segment immediately after the broadcast of the Goodson-Todman game show To Tell the Truth.
 Every moment of The CBS Afternoon News was lost due to wiping.

-For Edwards’ decades of contributions to broadcast journalism, he received numerous awards and accolades from colleagues and professional organizations.
-The following are just some of those awards:
+For Edwards' decades of contributions to broadcast journalism, he received numerous awards and accolades from colleagues and professional organizations: